 Part of me feels like I will never have the kind of relationship I want.
 Now, I know that isn’t true but that’s how it feels right now.

 I would love your insight/help in changing this old pattern for good!

-Thank you for reaching out to us and sharing your pain.
+Thank you for reaching out to us and sharing your pain and your fear of sabotaging your relationships.
 While we get how frustrating and painful this kind of wound can be we want to congratulate you on being able to identify the pattern.
 Taking responsibility for how you’ve been sabotaging your past relationships puts you in the power seat to make some real changes.

 All of your limiting beliefs about love and relationship can be blocks to creating the love you want.
 When you have self-sabotaging behaviors it can feel particularly frustrating because it can feel like the behavior is out of your control.

 Self-sabotage is a misleading term because no one wants to believe that they are purposefully creating situations that prevent them from having what they want.